gartunius/gartunius.github.io/MdFiles/content/OverTheWire.md

 [Level4](https://overthewire.org/wargames/bandit/bandit4.html) has more to do, first you'll have to use 'find' to do a search for readable files on the directory, once you do that you can just 'cat' all the files and you'll find the result in one of them.
 Btw this probably has a better solution, but the one I told you worked for me so I didn't bother searching for the best one, maybe you'll find it.

-Also I have no ideia why the colors are different from the other logs. （￣□￣；）
+Also I have no ideia why the colors are different from the other logs. （￣□￣；） (Sometimes they are, sometimes no, and I don't know why, and it doesn't seem like a big problem, so I'm not gonna bother fixing it... sorry .-. )

-<pre><code class="shell-session hljs less">chomuske@random: ~$ ssh -p 2220 bandit4@bandit.labs.overthewire.org
+<pre><code class="shell-session hljs less">chomuske@notavalidwebsite: ~$ ssh -p 2220 bandit4@bandit.labs.overthewire.org

 bandit4@bandit.labs.overthewire.org's password:
 [...]